Polish Car Brands (manufacturer car companies, logos)

 FSO Logo

-And this abbreviation comes from the name “Fabryka Samochodów Osobowych S.A.”
-This manufacturer was one of the largest Polish car plants in its time.
+This abbreviation comes from the name “Fabryka Samochodów Osobowych S.A.”
+At one time, this manufacturer was one of the largest automobile factories in Poland.
 The company was founded in 1948.
-Unfortunately, the manufacturing traditions did not prevent the company from bankruptcy, which it passed through in 2011.
+Unfortunately, production traditions did not save the company from bankruptcy, which it went through in 2011.
 But the cars produced by the plant were in great demand at that time.
-Among these machines were the famous brands Warszawa and Polonez.
+Among these cars were the famous brands Warszawa and Polonez.

-The plant logo was a combination of two red rectangles with embossed edges.
-Inside the square with which the logo begins, one could see the image of a white marching bird.
-The second rectangle shows the company name in white slanted letters.
+The plant’s logo was a combination of two red rectangles with relief edges.
+Inside the square, where the logo starts, one can see the image of a white marching bird.
+In the second rectangle, the company name was written in white slanted letters.

 Mikrus